We have broken down our best violin cases into 2 budget categories:

 This is one of the most common answers we get.
 Traveling musicians need a case that’ll meet airline regulations, and able to withstand the harsh temperature changes that can happen during travels.

-Violinists generally go for slim contoured violin cases that don’t attract too much attention when it comes to boarding a plane.
+Violinists generally go for slim, contoured cases that don’t attract too much attention when it comes to boarding a plane.
 The last thing we want is to check-in our violin cases under the plane.

 Check out our post on the top violin cases for travel.